 Now, of course I don’t expect you to go through SD code and start matching addresses, however what you can do is see whether SD addon itself has changed.

-I.e you had one version where everything worked well and now you have a newer version and things stopped working.
+I.e. you had one version where everything worked well and now you have a newer version and things stopped working.
 Vice versa is probable as well.

 I) Overcome No stream available